How Do You Measure Team Performance?

 When measuring team performance it is useful to consider the following factors, which will be outlined in detail below:

 - Delivering good economic value

-High performance teams produce results.
-Results such as customer satisfaction and product owner believes the team is delivering good economic value.
+- High-performance teams produce results.
+Results such as customer satisfaction show that the team is delivering good economic value.

-In sum, Measuring Team Performance provides a team with information that demonstrates areas where there is room for improvement.
+In summary, measuring team performance provides a team with information that demonstrates areas where there is room for improvement.
 Finally, this process must be complementary to a team’s development, not detrimental.

 Rubin, K. (2012).
 Measuring Team Performance - Innolution. [online] Innolution.com.
 Available at: https://innolution.com/blog/team-performance-measures [Accessed 1 July, 2020].